tilaboy/tk-nn-classifier/README.md

 ```

 Note that the data set can be eithor folder contains trxml/xml files, or simply csv file.
+And you can just put them in any order in the test block or as train, or eval data.

-For csv files, one needs another entry to tell the learner which fields to take, e.g.
+Just remember that for csv files, one needs another entry to tell the learner which
+ fields to take, similar to the trxml files.
+E.g.

 ```
 "csv_fields": {